donguree/hal-libs-header/documentation_mo/source/security/hdcp2.rst

 Introduction
 ------------

-To meet the requirements of confidentiality and integrity for values within HDCP2.x IIA specification.
-HAL_HDCP2 functions support that the a confidential value must never be revealed and the integrity of many values in the system is protected by fail-safe mechanisms of the protocol.
+To meet the requirements of confidentiality and integrity for values within HDCP2.x IIA specification, HAL_HDCP2 functions support that the a confidential value must never be revealed and the integrity of many values in the system is protected by fail-safe mechanisms of the protocol.
-Refer to the `HDCP Specifications`_
+Refer to the `HDCP Specifications`_.

 Revision History
 ^^^^^^^^^^^^^^^^